-- Not-for-profit entities (companies or associations) when the entity is not a reporting entity in accordance with SAC 1 Definition of the Reporting Entity and the financial statements are prepared, for example, to satisfy legislative requirements or the entity's constitution, or compliance with other agreements - For-profit entities that are required to prepare financial statements in accordance with the entity's constitution, compliance with contracts or other agreements - For-profit entities and not-for-profit entities that prepare financial statements to satisfy the internal information needs of the entity and not in accordance with any specific documented requirement
+- Not-for-profit entities (companies or associations) when the entity is not a reporting entity in accordance with SAC 1 Definition of the Reporting Entity and the financial statements are prepared, for example, to satisfy legislative requirements or the entity's constitution, or compliance with other agreements - For-profit entities that are required to prepare financial statements in accordance with the entity's constitution, compliance with contracts or other agreements (except where required to be prepared in accordance with Australian Accounting Standards and the agreement was dated on or after 1 July 2021) - For-profit entities and not-for-profit entities that prepare financial statements to satisfy the internal information needs of the entity and not in accordance with any specific documented requirement

 The extent to which special purpose financial statements are required to comply with Australian Accounting Standards is a matter to be determined with reference to the specific requirement for the preparation of the financial statements.
 For example, special purpose financial statements for not-for-profit entities prepared under Part 2M.3 of the Corporations Act 2001 must, as a minimum comply with the requirements of AASB 101 Presentation of Financial Statements, AASB 107 Statement of Cash Flows, AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors, AASB 1048 Interpretation of Standards and AASB 1054 Australian Additional Disclosures.
-Special purpose financial statements for those charities prepared under the Australian Charities and Not-for-profits Commission Act 2012 have the same minimum standard requirements as noted above with the addition of key management personnel disclosures for the 2022 year and related party disclosures for the 2023 year, either in accordance with AASB 124 Related Party Disclosures or applying the equivalent sections in AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities.
+Special purpose financial statements for those charities prepared under the Australian Charities and Not-for-profits Commission Act 2012 have the same minimum standard requirements as noted above with the addition of key management personnel disclosures (for larger charities only) and related party disclosures (for medium and large charities), either in accordance with AASB 124 Related Party Disclosures or applying the equivalent sections in AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities.